dominicbates/us-election-model/README.md

 # us-election-model

-The goal of this project is to create a *simple*, robust model to predict state-level election results (and overall result) from polling data, while accounting for systematic errors across states and elections.
+The goal of this project is to create a *simple*, robust model to predict state-level presidential election results (and overall result) from polling data, while accounting for systematic errors across states and elections.
 The model incorporates both state-specific *fixed* effects and national-level *random* effects to capture deviations from expected vote shares.

 ## Model Predictions